Holding a street party in Kensington and Chelsea

-If you want to plan a bigger event or need to close a road, you'll need to contact us to find out what the process is or visit the Special Events webpage for more details.
+If you want to plan a bigger event which includes inviting the wider public or commercial activities, you'll need to contact us to find out what the process is or visit the Special Events webpage for more details.

 To organise your street party, you'll need to:

 - consult with everyone on your street to make sure they support the event.
 This could be via a letter drop or public meeting.
 We will ask for evidence that the event is supported locally.

-- let us know the details by completing an online form (you will need to create an account)
+- let us know the details of the street party by completing an online form (you will need to create an account)

-We will review the details in your online form and will be in touch shortly to confirm the next steps of the process.
+We will review the details sent to us in your online form and will be in touch shortly to confirm the next steps of the process.

 Depending on your plans, there may be extra forms to complete.
 We will provide you with all the information you need to ensure everything is in place.